-Pre-Construction · Laguna Beach · Approved & Permit-Ready
+Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 1560 Bluebird Canyon Drive.
 A new single-family residence by David M. Parker, AIA, designed as the owner's own home.
 Warm, layered, and built to move with the hillside.